jcdavid21/air_quality_prediction_web/README.md

-# Air Quality Detection and Health Risk System
+# Air Quality Detection, Prediction and Health Risk System

 A full-stack application for air quality analysis with a React frontend and a Python (Flask + ML) backend.